hello-robot/stretch_tutorials/ros2/align_to_aruco.md

         base_position_y = P_base[1, 0]
 ```

-From this, it is relatively straightforward to compute the angle **ph**i and the euclidean distance **dist**.
+From this, it is relatively straightforward to compute the angle **phi** and the euclidean distance **dist**.
 We then compute the angle z_rot_base to perform the last angle correction.
 ```python
         phi = atan2(base_position_y, base_position_x)